emalogajski/Coming-Soon-Page-Challenge/README.md

+This coding challenge was obtained from www.frontendmentor.io and contains the guidance needed here to get you started.
+You will find all of the instructions, and then my coded interpretations in these files here.

 # Frontend Mentor - Base Apparel coming soon page

 ![Design preview for the Base Apparel coming soon page coding challenge](./design/desktop-preview.jpg)